communitytechnology/communitytechnology.github.io/docs/cck/planning/_posts/2001-1-1-design-your-network-every-network-tells-story.md

 <p>When you plan a wireless network, you have to think about engineering specifics (how to create lines-of-sight for radio waves to travel) and at the same time about social dynamics (how to get neighbors working together).</p>

-<p>In building networks, it is also important to shape the technology to fit human relationships rather than shape our relationships to fit the technology.
-This means making the wireless links between routers follow the social relationships that exist, or building new social relationships in the process of building the network.</p>

-<p>This game will help you use the stories that already exist in your neighborhood, town, or city to design a wireless network that tells a story about the people who live and work there.
+<p>This activity will help you use what you already know in your neighborhood, town, or city to design a wireless network that links the people and places you want to connect.
 It will also help you get familiar with the different types of routers you can use to build your network.</p>

 <p><strong>Time required: 1-2 hours.</strong></p>